ionic-team/ionic-framework/README.md

 ## LICENSE

 Ionic is licensed under the MIT Open Source license.
-For more information, see the LICENSE file in this repository.
+For more information, see the LICENSE file in this repository...